netpie2015/microgear-restapi/README.md

 * message to be sent as a plain text string.
 If the message is encoded as JSON, the receiver has to parse the string by itself.

 ---
+#### Push Notification
+--

+**PUT /push/owner**

+Send a push notification to an AppID owner via a NETPIE mobiele app.

+Body
+* message to be sent as a plain text string.

+---
 #### Postbox
 --